Jenpj234/CISC1215_Introduction-to-Programming-Using-Python-datascience/README.md

 Data Analysis Project (CISC 1215)

-This project focused on extracting and analyzing real-world datasets using NumPy and Matplotlib to identify patterns and visualize relationships.

-Tasks included cleaning, sorting, and filtering data for exploratory data analysis, data mining, and customer segmentation.
+Analyzed real-world sales data using Pandas, Matplotlib, and Datetime to identify trends and visualize relationships.
+Cleaned and transformed data for data exploration, mining, and customer segmentation.

-The goal was to explore potential correlations between key variables and present findings that could inform business or user insights.
+The goal was to explore correlations between key variables and present findings that could inform business or user insights.